loopwerk/loopwerk.io/content/articles/2026-03-07-announcing-getsagadev.md

 You instead get an array of fragments that you have to piece together.
 Since it's not so trivial, I've turned the code responsible for this "symbol to HTML" logic into a brand new Swift package: [Sigil](https://github.com/loopwerk/Sigil).

-All of this is consumed by Saga using its recently added `register(metadata:fetch:itemProcessor:sorting:writers:)` method, which can programmatically load items, instead of reading them from markdown files on disk.
+All of this is consumed by Saga using its recently added `register(metadata:fetch:itemProcessor:sorting:writers:)` method, which can programmatically load items, instead of reading them from Markdown files on disk.
 I then have HTML templates written with [Swim](https://github.com/robb/Swim) that render the items to HTML pages.

 Once again Saga's flexibility made this website possible.
-Multiple strongly typed metadata types, the ability to programmatically load items and create pages alongside the normal markdown-file-to-HTML workflow - it all made this website a joy to work on.
+Multiple strongly typed metadata types, the ability to programmatically load items and create pages alongside the normal Markdown-file-to-HTML workflow - it all made this website a joy to work on.
 In a way, GetSaga.dev is the best demonstration of what Saga can do.

 ## Auto-deploying on new Saga releases